se-for-sci/se-for-sci.github.io/content/week5/typing.md

 This is basically untyped - the type checker will not catch anything with `Any`.
 Everything is allowed.
-There are places you have to (at least temporarily) use it, like when reading an data structure from a file.
+There are places you have to (at least temporarily) use it, like when reading a data structure from a file.
 You should generally try to assign a type as soon as you know one.

 The other is `object`.
 This is also valid on every type, since every type in